 Measure half of the length of each pant leg and make a mark.
 If your pant leg measures 12 inches, the halfway mark should be at 6 inches.

-Fill four freezer-size ziplock bags with play sand, which you can buy on Amazon or any home improvement store.
+Fill four freezer-size ziplock bags with play sand or any home improvement store.
 You can even collect the sand from your local beach.
 Just make sure there aren’t any bugs inside:

 Make each bag weigh 2 pounds using a kitchen scale.
 Don’t overfill the bags – otherwise, they won’t fit into the pockets you have sewn.
 Make sure you tightly seal the bags shut with some duct tape.